How a new DAMS Software Upgrade is helping to Streamline Workflows at the Museum of Fine Arts, Houston

 In 2013, the MFAH assembled two teams to work independently on the two main challenges of the grant – to photograph 29,300 works on paper and to link images of these works to the museum’s collection management system, The Museum System (TMS), and make them accessible through the museum’s partnerships with online distributors.
 The photography team consisted of staff from several departments including Registration, Preparations, and Conservation, while the database team consisted of only three people, Dave Thompson from Information Technology, and Matt Lawson and Marty Stein from Photographic and Imaging Services.
 In order to make online access possible, the database team initially planned to integrate TMS with their legacy Digital Asset Management System (DAMS).

 The database team set out in search of a new system, “We reviewed many DAMS, and we decided to move forward with Media Studio.”
-TMS Media Studio shares one database with TMS, together with all programs available in the TMS Suite.
+TMS Media Studio is s DAMS software that shares one database with TMS, together with all programs available in the TMS Suite.

 “Media Studio was TMS!
 There is no need for a complicated separate integration protocol because all of the data entered into Media Studio is entered directly into TMS.
 This fulfills the spirit of our IMLS grant, and frees us from ongoing integration maintenance,” explains Marty.